 - (c) The granting and scheduling of leave in accordance with the above shall be subject to operational requirements, the vacation schedules of employees and shall not result in an increased cost to the Employer.
-The days need not be consecutive. - (d) Casual employees who have completed 1827 hours worked in a 15 month period shall be eligible for annual vacation leave in accordance with the provisions of this clause and Clause 18.1, except that the first vacation year is the calendar year in which the anniversary of eligibility occurs.
-Casual employees eligible for annual vacation shall not be entitled to vacation pay as in (a) above or leave in accordance with (b) above. - (e) The calendar year in which an employee qualifies for vacation leave under (d) will be considered the first partial year of service for purposes of vacation entitlement and subject to Clause 18.7 any unused vacation entitlement earned during that year will be paid to the employee on the final payday of that year. - (f) Upon qualifying for vacation leave a casual employee will be paid any earned vacation pay owing to that date and thereafter will earn vacation leave in accordance with Clause 18.2. - (g) Vacation leave shall be scheduled in accordance with the provisions of Clause 18.3 except that employees hired for vacation relief or for seasonal operations may be restricted as to the time of year they may schedule vacation. - (h) Vacation schedules, once approved by the Employer, may be rescheduled if it is displaced by an emergency or because the employee is absent on an approved WorkSafeBC claim. - (i) Casual employees who qualify for vacation leave shall be covered by the provisions of Clauses 18.4, 18.7, 18.8, 18.9 and 18.10.
+The days need not be consecutive. - (d) Casual employees who have completed 1827 hours worked in a 15-month period shall be eligible for annual vacation leave in accordance with the provisions of this clause and Clause 18.1 (Annual Vacation Entitlement), except that the first vacation year is the calendar year in which the anniversary of eligibility occurs.
+Casual employees eligible for annual vacation shall not be entitled to vacation pay as in (a) above or leave in accordance with (b) above. - (e) The calendar year in which an employee qualifies for vacation leave under (d) will be considered the first partial year of service for purposes of vacation entitlement and subject to Clause 18.7 (Callback on Vacation) any unused vacation entitlement earned during that year will be paid to the employee on the final payday of that year. - (f) Upon qualifying for vacation leave a casual employee will be paid any earned vacation pay owing to that date and thereafter will earn vacation leave in accordance with Clause 18.2 (Vacation Earnings for Partial Years). - (g) Vacation leave shall be scheduled in accordance with the provisions of Clause 18.3 (Vacation Scheduling) except that employees hired for vacation relief or for seasonal operations may be restricted as to the time of year they may schedule vacation. - (h) Vacation schedules, once approved by the Employer, may be rescheduled if it is displaced by an emergency or because the employee is absent on an approved WorkSafeBC claim. - (i) Casual employees who qualify for vacation leave shall be covered by the provisions of Clauses 18.4 (Vacation Pay), 18.7 (Callback on Vacation), 18.8 (Vacation Leave on Retirement), 18.9 (Prime-Time Vacation Period) and 18.10 (Vacation Preference).